John Robert Evans: Early life and education

 Evans was born in Toronto, and was the youngest of seven children.
 His parents were Mary and William Watson Evans.
 Evans was orphaned at the age of nine and was subsequently raised by his older siblings.
 He went to the University of Toronto Schools for high school, and after graduating from UTS, studied medicine at the University of Toronto (U of T).
 He was a varsity football player at U of T and would later become a member of U of T's Sports Hall of Fame.
 He received his medical degree from the University of Toronto in 1952 and was a Rhodes Scholar at University College, Oxford.
 He received his Doctoral degree specializing in internal medicine and cardiology at Oxford University in 1955.

 Academic career

-Evans was a research fellow at Harvard Medical School from 1960–61, he then returned to Toronto as an associate professor at U of T's faculty of medicine.
+Evans was a research fellow at Harvard Medical School from 1960 to 1961, he then returned to Toronto as an associate professor at U of T's faculty of medicine.
 He also worked as a cardiologist at Toronto General Hospital during this period, apparently the only time that he practised medicine.

 At the relatively young age of 35, Evans was selected as the founding Dean of McMaster University's new Medical School.